jk32768/courtz-website/help/04-running-a-session.md

 *A session started without using a Session Profile.
 Players can be added to the Waiting Room before the first games are generated.*

+### Expected Games

+You can optionally specify how many games an attending player expects to play.

+Tap a player's status icon to set or adjust their Expected Games.

+- **Tick** – the player is attending.
+- **Stopwatch** – the player has an Expected Games value set.

+Expected Games can be set to **1**, **2**, **3**, **4** or **Any** (expected number of games is unspecified).

+Players with an Expected Games target are prioritised during round generation to help them reach their expected number of games.
+When a player reaches their target, CourtZ provides the option to remove them before the next round is generated.

 ### Guest Players

 Guest players can be added directly to the Waiting Room.